 Reporting type Annual burden hours

-Subpart A: Manufacturer Communications § 579.5 (Table 1) Subpart B: Foreign Reporting (Table 2) Subpart C: EWR Submissions and Quarterly Reporting (Tables 4 & 6) Computer Maintenance 2,074 1,590 14,731 35,415
+Subpart A: Manufacturer Communications § 579.5 (Table 1) 2,074

+(Table 1) 1,590

+porting (Tables 4 & 6) Computer Maintenance 14,731 35,415

 Total 53,810

 The burden estimates represent an overall increase in burden hours of 4,567 hours.
-The increase in burden hours is due to increases in the number of submissions and modifying this request to include reporting for common green tires and additional information requested by NHTSA per Section 579.28(l) that were left out of the previous information collection request.
+The increase in burden hours is due to increases in the number of submissions and modifying this request to include reporting for common green tires and additional information requested by NHTSA per Section 579.28(1) that were left out of the previous information collection request.
 The wage estimates have been adjusted to reflect the latest available rates from the Bureau of Labor Statistics.

-Estimated Total Annual Cost: NHTSA estimates the collection requires no additional costs to the respondents beyond the labor costs associated with the burden hours to collect and submit the reports to NHTSA and the labor hours and associated labor costs for computer maintenance.
+Estimated Total Annual Burden Cost: NHTSA estimates the collection requires no additional costs to the respondents beyond the labor costs associated with the burden hours to collect and submit the reports to NHTSA and the labor hours and associated labor costs for computer maintenance.

-Public Comments Invited: You are asked to comment on any aspects of this information collection, including (a) whether the proposed collection of information is necessary for the proper performance of the functions of the

-Department, including whether the information will have practical utility; (b) the accuracy of the Department's estimate of the burden of the proposed information collection; (c) ways to enhance the quality, utility and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on respondents, including the use of automated collection techniques or other forms of information technology.
+Public Comments Invited: You are asked to comment on any aspects of this information collection, including (a) whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility; (b) the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used: (c) ways to enhance the quality, utility and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on respondents, including the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.